cmeighen/Melazza/README.md

   - [ ] `PostsIndex`
   - [ ] `PostIndexItem`
   - [ ] `PostForm`
-- [ ] save Posts to the DB when the form loses focus or is left idle after editing.

 ### Phase 4: Review And Polish (0.5 days, W2 M 12pm)